Ballpark Chasers

 Ballpark Chasers Tip: be careful when reserving a motel in downtown Chicago.
 There are several “bargain motels” close to Wrigley; however, they are not recommended by Ballpark Chasers unless you see them above.

 The Cubby Bear, Murphy’s Bleachers, Harry Caray's Tavern and Sluggers World Class Sports Bar are all unique in their own way.
-The Cubby Bear offers size (over 30,000 sq. ft), Chicago sports memorabilia and over 70 satellite televisions broadcasting tons of sports throughout the day!
-Murphy’s Bleachers gives you more of an authentic Wrigley Field experience, located directly across the street from the entrance to the bleacher section.
+The Cubby Bear offers size (over 30,000 sq. ft), Chicago sports memorabilia and over 70 satellite televisions broadcasting tons of sports throughout the day.
+Murphy's Bleachers gives you more of an authentic Wrigley Field experience, located directly across the street from the entrance to the bleacher section.
 Harry Caray's Tavern gives you a taste of Chicago Cubs history.
-Sluggers is the entertainment spot, offering a second floor filled with batting cages, trampoline basketball, virtual driving games, air hockey, electronic basketball, and football, ski and golf simulators!
+Sluggers is the entertainment spot, offering a second floor filled with batting cages, trampoline basketball, virtual driving games, air hockey, electronic basketball, and football, ski and golf simulators.
 In addition to those activities, Sluggers is also home of the dueling piano bar.
-With so many awesome restaurants and bars around Wrigleyville, why bother eating inside the park?
-Besides the Chicago Dogs and sausages, the 4-pound pretzel (Northside Twist), Italian sandwiches and Buffalo Dogs, there isn’t much worth purchasing inside Wrigley Field.
-Do yourself a favor and pick from one of the four restaurants featured and let us know your favorite!

 Ballpark Chasers Tip: if you want to find a seat at one of these Wrigleyville sports bars on game days, make sure to arrive 3 hours before the first pitch.
-Otherwise, head over to the original Billy Goat Tavern (about 5 miles from Wrigley Field).
+Otherwise, head over to the original Billy Goat Tavern (about five miles from Wrigley Field).
 The Michigan Ave. location is home to the original bar of William Sianis and his infamous billy goat.
 Stop by to learn about the curse of the billy goat that still haunts the Cubs to this day.

 Ballpark Chasers Tip: “standing room only” tickets mean that you will be standing to watch the game and there is a good chance that you will not have a full field view.
 Don’t let scalpers fool you into thinking that you will be able to find a seat to sit-in.